amplitude/amplitude-docs/content/collections/billing-use/mtu-guide.md

 Your MTU count **will not** increase due to user mapping, identify calls, or group identifies.

-[MTU-based pricing is available for all Amplitude plans](/admin/account-management/manage-event-volume) are **not eligible** for MTU-based pricing.
+[MTU-based pricing is available for all Amplitude plans](/admin/account-management/manage-event-volume).
+Customers who use sampling are **not eligible** for MTU-based pricing.

 ## Track your MTUs